 Dizziness; headache; light-headedness; muscle spasms; nausea; sore throat; stuffy or runny nose; tiredness.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); burning, numbness, or tingling sensation; burning or painful urination; change in the amount of urine produced; confusion; dark urine; eye pain; fainting; fast, slow, or irregular heartbeat; fever, chills, or persistent sore throat; joint pain, swelling, warmth, or redness (especially of the big toe); loss of appetite; mental or mood changes; muscle pain, weakness, or cramps; new or worsening chest pain (eg, longer, more often, more severe); pale stools; red, swollen, blistered, or peeling skin; seizures; severe or persistent dizziness, drowsiness, or light-headedness; severe or persistent dry mouth; severe or persistent nausea, vomiting, or stomach pain; shortness of breath; sudden, unexplained weight gain; swelling of the feet, ankles, or hands; symptoms of a heart attack (eg, chest, jaw, or left arm pain; numbness of an arm or leg; sudden headache or vomiting; sudden vision changes); tender, bleeding, or swollen gums; unusual bruising or bleeding; unusual restlessness or sluggishness; unusual thirst, tiredness, or weakness; vision changes (eg, blurred vision, decreased vision clearness, double vision); yellowing of the eyes or skin.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); burning, numbness, or tingling sensation; burning or painful urination; change in the amount of urine produced; confusion; dark urine; eye pain; fainting; fast, slow, or irregular heartbeat; fever, chills, or persistent sore throat; joint pain, swelling, warmth, or redness (especially of the big toe); loss of appetite; mental or mood changes; muscle pain, weakness, or cramps; new or worsening chest pain (eg, longer, more often, more severe); pale stools; red, swollen, blistered, or peeling skin; seizures; severe or persistent dizziness, drowsiness, or light-headedness; severe or persistent dry mouth; severe or persistent nausea, vomiting, or stomach pain; shortness of breath; stiff muscles, tremors, or muscle movements that are not normal; sudden, unexplained weight gain; swelling of the feet, ankles, or hands; symptoms of a heart attack (eg, chest, jaw, or left arm pain; numbness of an arm or leg; sudden headache or vomiting; sudden vision changes); tender, bleeding, or swollen gums; unusual bruising or bleeding; unusual restlessness or sluggishness; unusual thirst, tiredness, or weakness; vision changes (eg, blurred vision, decreased vision clearness, double vision); yellowing of the eyes or skin.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.